asciodev/Revolution-Tweaks/README.md

 Add dynamite requirement to survey of suez and panama - DONE

-switch cape and others to dominion status
+switch cape and others to dominion status - DONE

 add strait to new zealand